 Clean the drive thoroughly to remove dust and fluff from the unit, clean the edges of the flywheel, jockey wheel and the motor spindle with a suitable cleaner such as isopropyl alcohol on a cotton bud - also check the drive head worm gear for fluff build up and re-grease if required.

-Take the opportunity to clean the drive heads using isopropyl alcohol and a foam/chamois bud (not cotton), and clean the skid plate under the head assembly.
+Take the opportunity to clean the drive heads using isopropyl alcohol and clean the skid plate under the head assembly.